wonho-jung/e-commerce/README.md

 ## Features

-- Add/Remove items to cart
+- Provide a way for users to add and remove items from their cart.
-- Get Order history from firebase db
+- Access a user's order history stored in the Firebase database.
-- Save address in the firebase db
+- Store and update a user's address in the Firebase database.
 - Payment with Stripe